SweetApril/hello-world/README.md

 # hello-world

-Hello Eddy!

 Look at me
-look at me
+Look at me
-hands in the air like it's to be alive 'cause I'm a famous 'grammer even when things get all buggety.
+Hands in the air like it's to be
+Alive 'cause I'm a famous 'grammer
+Even when things get all bug-gety.